schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 Now would be a could time to reboot OPNsense to make sure all settings are applied.

-### Test: DHCP
+### Test DHCP

-Connect a host to each VLAN and verify it receives an IP inside the specified DHCP range.
+Connect to a host in each VLAN and verify it receives an IP inside the specified DHCP range.
 Here is the output of the `ip -4 addr show eth0` command from a Ubuntu host connected to the VPN VLAN.

 ```text
 8: eth0: <BROADCAST,MULTICAST,UP> mtu 1500 group default qlen 1